 Characters: The Amazing Race 16

 .
-This is the oldest cast that has ever been put together, with most of the teams being over 30, as well as one of the weakest (though the two are probably not related).
-However, it did produce possibly the most popular team to ever run the race, and featured one of the most memorable, if not controversial, finales in the show's history.
+This is the oldest cast the show has ever been put together, with 11 of the 22 contestants being over the age of 35, and it is also one of the most hated casts (though the two are not related).
+There was an overwhelming amount of bickering and negative feelings going around, which led to possibly the most hated rivalry in the series, where fans did not like either team involved.
+However, despite being one of the weakest seasons overall, it did produce possibly the most popular team to ever run the race, was the first season to feature two Roadblocks in the same leg, and featured one of the most memorable, if not controversial, finales in the show's history.

 Daniel "Dan" Pious & Jordan Pious